andreas-thoren/py-backup/README.md

 Clone the repository and install the package using pip.
 There are no external dependencies, making it straightforward to set up and use.

 ### Configuration
-Adjust `config.json` to fine-tune synchronization settings for your needs, with detailed options for both `rsync` and `robocopy`.
+Adjust `config.toml` to fine-tune synchronization settings for your needs, with detailed options for both `rsync` and `robocopy`.

 ## Usage
 - For simple tasks, use the functional interface provided by `utils.py`, accessible directly through the package's `__init__.py`.